eloqdata/eloq-website/website/eloqkv/quick-start-ha.md

 # Deploy a High Available Cluster Using Eloqctl

-`eloqctl` is a powerful tool designed for the operation and maintenance of EloqKV clusters.
-With Eloqctl, you can effortlessly manage daily database tasks, such as deploying, starting, stopping, decommissioning, and upgrading EloqKV clusters, as well as configuring cluster parameters.

-In the previous document, we covered how to deploy single node EloqKV cluster using `eloqctl`.
+[Previously](../quick-start), we covered how to deploy a single node EloqKV cluster using `eloqctl`.
 In this document, we will focus on deploying a highly available cluster.

 ## 1. Prerequisites